Your guide to choosing a lift pass this season

 There are two chairlifts and one conveyor lift for beginners.
 Read more about Treble Cone.

-Which lift pass is best for my ability?
+Which ski pass is best for my ability?

 Beginners: You’re well looked after at Cardrona, and a lot of products are specifically tailored for you to learn in a safe and fun environment.
-If you’ve never set foot on a ski or snowboard before, we suggest getting a First Timer 1-Day Package.
-This bundles together a learner’s pass with a full day of lessons and rental equipment included too.
+If you’ve never set foot on a ski or snowboard before, we suggest getting a First Timer 1-Day Package is a must.
+This bundles together a learner’s pass, a full day of lessons, and rental equipment.
+After you’ve completed your First Timer Package, grab a lift pass that will last you for the rest of your ski holiday or season.

-If you’re not a complete first timer, but still a beginner, you’re likely a novice who is :
+If you’re not a first timer, but still a beginner, you’ll be what we call a novice, who is :

 - Mastering the basics